 (3) Organic Cotton Little Sleepers by Hanna Anderssen

 These adorable, super soft pajamas are pre-washed, so despite being made of 100% organic cotton, they won’t shrink too much over time.

 They get rave reviews from mamas.
-And they don’t contain flame resistant chemicals, so be sure to let baby wear them snugly!
+And they don’t contain flame-resistant chemicals, so be sure to let baby wear them snugly!

-Best Cotton Baby Pajamas
+Best Cotton Baby Sleepers